Who will benefit from this course?

 Login instructions are emailed to participants on the Friday before the course date.
 You will be able to login on the actual course start date.

 What is the Withdrawal Policy?

-ICRM students that withdraw before the end of week four are eligible for 50% of their tuition fee to be applied to any FCIB event or education course; including, but not limited to a future ICRM course.
-This credit must be used within 12 months of the original course start date.
+ICRM students who withdraw before the end of week four are eligible for 50% of their tuition fee to be applied only to the next course session.

 How long do participants spend on the class materials?
 Is participation required?

 Students should be prepared to spend an average of 5-7 hours per week on the course.
 Participation is required.